CSE-5914-Capstone/Backend/README.md

 Run `temp_song_deleter.py` to clear current status of songs in index and songs index to reset workflow

+## Queryable API Routes

+`\query`

+- Parameters
+  - `?trackname`: plaintext optional name of a song parameter
+    - defaults to 'Macarena'
+    - playlist based on this song and its attributes

+Returns object with key `Playlist` and value of an array of 10 song names constituting a playlist

+`\testLink`

+- Returns an object with key `Song Links` and a value of

 ## Data dictionary - Songs
 `track_id` - Hash for song